-Assist in the Preservation of Lighthouses
+Assist in the Preservation

 Lighthouses have been around for quite a long time.
 Most have become historical structures that are worth preserving.
 You can assist in the preservation of lighthouses by donating even a small amount for the continuous operations of maintaining lighthouses.